The Community and Homefields

 The Positive Energy Fund, Millersville University

-In a partnership with Millersville University, Homefields was granted $2500 to plant and grow sustainable spring perennial native vegetables (specifically asparagus and ramps), to support food security and a Hunger Free Campus.
+In a partnership with Millersville University, Homefields received two grants totalling $2500 to grow sustainable spring perennial vegetables and native plants for the two-fold purpose of supporting food security and attracting native pollinators

 Sierra Club